 Education and Technology Committee

-The EODA Education Committee continued its work in 2016-2017 focused on supporting EODA through its mission to develop the region’s development in the area of business and education by:
+From 2012 – 2017, the EODA Education Committee focused on supporting EODA through its mission to develop the region’s development in the area of business and education by:

-The “Easy as Pi” program started 5 years ago and runs each year from the fall to the spring ending with a celebration party in April or May with prizes, pizza and a gift of a personalized T-Shirt to recognize the hard work and effort of each student in the program.
-Since the program’s launch we have supported the math skills development for 132 students.
-Our committee has a goal to have one math team in each of the 16 counties that the EODA serves.
+The “Easy as Pi” program concluded its work in 2017.
+EODA provided funds to encourage kids to work together to learn math as a team.
+The “Easy as Pi” program was offered for 5 years and the program ran each year from the fall to the spring.
+Each math team was provided a celebration party in April or May with prizes, pizza and a gift of a personalized t-shirt to recognize the hard work and effort of each student in the program.
+Over the five year life of the program, the committee supported the development of math skills for 132 students.

-We are looking into options to partnering with other local and state teams that are exploring these same goals.
-Over that past few years, we collected a list of resources that may help us enhance awareness and understanding of educational methods needed to prepare our youth for the jobs of tomorrow.
-A sampling of the resources we gathered to share with the EODA are as follows.
-Believe in Ohio found at believeinohio.org is a free new program from The Ohio Academy of Science that helps high school students prepare for the future.
-Venture Highway found at venturehighway.com is an Entrepreneurial Education firm founded by entrepreneurs located in Columbus, Ohio.
-Leader in ME found at the leaderinme.org develops student leaders with 21st century skills.
-The Leader in Me is an innovative, school-wide model that enables educators to unleash each child’s full potential.
-Junior Achievement found at juniorachievement.org is a non profit organization that brings the real world to students through hands-on curriculum delivered by a trained classroom volunteer.
-Young Entrepreneurs programming can be found at entrepreneur.com or youthbiz.org and they offer middle and high school youth a continuum of dedicated programming, both in and after school, and in partnership with a broad range of community partners, that challenges them to build entrepreneurial skills and habits through actual business ownership.
+Believe in Ohio (www.believeinohio.org) is a free new program from The Ohio Academy of Science that helps high school students prepare for the future.
+Venture Highway (www.venturehighway.com) is an Entrepreneurial Education firm founded by entrepreneurs located in Columbus, Ohio.
+Leader in Me (www.leaderinme.org) develops student leaders with 21st century skills.
+The Leader in Me program is an innovative, school-wide model that enables educators to unleash each child’s full potential.
+Junior Achievement (www.juniorachievement.org) is a non profit organization that brings the real world to students through hands-on curriculum delivered by a trained classroom volunteer.
+The Young Entrepreneurs Program (www.entrepreneur.com or www.youthbiz.org) offers middle and high school youth a continuum of dedicated programming, both in and after school, and in partnership with a broad range of community partners, that challenges them to build entrepreneurial skills and habits through actual business ownership.